In this course we will be working extensively with a computer programming language called Python.

 I happen to think that learning any kind of programming is best done by trial and error, and I will structure the assignments accordingly.

-The advice on this page sums up my feelings quite well: “The Hard Way is Easier”
+this page sums up my feelings quite well: “The Hard Way is Easier”